 Mauryan Empire is regarded as the first major empire in the history of India.
 India in this period saw the most efficient rulers of all the time, ranging from Chandragupta Maurya to Ashoka the great.

 Mauryan Economy and Society

-The economic system and economic policy of a nation is of great importance in determining the progress of a nation.
+The economic system and economic policy of a nation are of great importance in determining the progress of a nation.
 The Mauryan Empire spread over vast territory indeed had expertise in organization and efficiency.
-To know the economic structure of Mauryan society, we must first learn the organsiation of Mauryan system of government.
+To know the economic structure of Mauryan society, we must first learn the organization of the Mauryan system of government.

 The chief collector had a number of clerks to assist him.
 He was responsible for monitoring and supervising the collection of taxes.
 Accounts of every department were to be kept separately in a systematic manner.
 Accounts of different departments were presented to the king by the ministers concerned.

 Iron was widely used in the Mauryan society.
-During excavations different types of iron tools like socketed axes, sickles and possibly ploughshares, have been found.
+During excavations, different types of iron tools like socketed axes, sickles and possibly plowshares, have been found.
 These tools must have made the task of clearing the thick forests of the Eastern Ganges Plains easy and also facilitated the efficiency of agriculture.

 Numerous small heaps of iron slags have been found scattered all over the iron belt of South Bihar.
 Such refuse material left behind indicates that iron smelting may not have been of a very high quality.

 The system of government was such that the empire was divided into a number of provinces.
 Four provinces prevailed in four zones of the nation.
 A member of the royal family was put in charge of each province, with the official status of a Viceroy.
 Every five years an auditing commission would visit the provinces and do a check on the administration.